valamuri2020/Vision/README.md

 ## What's next for Vision

-We would like to improve the search bar to have a dropdown as the user is typing and perhaps incorporate autocomplete using NLP.
+We would like to improve the search bar to have a dropdown as the user is typing and perhaps incorporate autocomplete using NLP